schorschii/OCO-Server-Extensions/isc-dhcp-reservations/README.md

 	// example remote DHCP server config (file is accessed via SSHFS) {
+		"id": "dhcp2-1",  // id is optional - if omitted, address will be used as identifier
-		"title": "dhcp2 (sidebar title here)",
+		                  // id can be useful if you have multiple reservation files on one DHCP server "title": "dhcp2 (sidebar title here)",
 		"address": "dhcp2.example.com",
 		"port": 22,